pratikkumar-mohite/s3-cleaner/README.md

 # S3 Cleaner
 This project is a Go application designed to delete AWS S3 objects/buckets.
-It retrieves the list of buckets from your AWS account and performs cleanup operations on specified bucket.
+It retrieves the list of buckets from your AWS account and performs list or cleanup operations on specified bucket.

 ## Prerequisites